ddhorstman-lambdaschool/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+`The DOM is the Document-Object-Model - an API provided by the browser that allows us to interact with HTML elements within the page.`

 2. What is an event?

+`An event is what the name suggests - when the user clicks, scrolls, the page loads, etc. You can respond to an event by running some code in a callback.`

 3. What is an event listener?

+`An event listener is attached to the document or to an element, and listens for a specific event.
+When that event takes place, it responds by executing a callback.`

 4. Why would we convert a NodeList into an Array?

+`NodeLists implement some Array methods (like forEach) but not all.
+It might be useful to convert a NodeList to an Array to gain access to all of the Array methods.`

 5. What is a component?

+`A component is a fully-built section of HTML, usually created programatically in JS.
+You can create components based on input data and attach them to the document.`

 ### Git Set up